RobMisener/Game-User-Interface/README.md

 relate to the GUI, there are also some ghost classes / functions that need to be cleaned up.
 I will probably post those specififc parts later in digestible chunks so people can see the individual elements and so the huge folder size can be broken up across different repos.

 ## Overview:
 Solo project built initially as a console application.
-The graphics/sprites/ and layout were created by myself in Blender/Gimp/Photoshop using
+The graphics, sprites, and layout were created by myself in Blender/Gimp/Photoshop using
 3d models which were flattened into 2d sprites and then coded into the program using a hardware abstraction layer, specifically SDL (Simple Direct Media Layer).

 <p align="center"> <https://www.libsdl.org/download-2.0.php"> <img width = "300px" src="https://upload.wikimedia.org/wikipedia/ru/2/26/SDL_logo.png" /> </a> </p>